openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_subsections.rst

 Sections are divided into subsections, which in turn contain one or more units.
 A subsection may represent a topic in your course, or another organizing principle.
-Subsections are sometimes called “lessons” or “learning sequences.”
+Subsections are sometimes called "lessons" or "learning sequences".

 ***********************************